Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

-Moreover, $E(s,s)=\id$, which is easily verified.
-So we have constructed the fundamental solution to $\tilde{\bfP}$, i.e.\ a family of FIOs $(E(t,s); (t,s)\in\Delta_{\bar{T}})$ satisfying the system \eqref{tocheck}.
+Moreover, strictly hyperbolic equations are a subclass of the class of hyperbolic equations with involutive roots (see \cite{morimoto},\cite{taniguchi}), a class of equations such that the sum in \eqref{eq:E} turns out to be a finite; thus, we can assert that $E(t,s)$ is a FIO, too.
 Notice that $(t,s)\mapsto E(t,s)\in\caC(\Delta_{\bar{T}})$, with values in the space of the FIOs with some phase function $\phi$ and a symbol of order $0$.
 This can be seen from \eqref{eq:E}, because $E$ is obtained by continuous operations of operators which are continuous in $t,s$.
-By Duhamel's formula, the solution to system \eqref{tlachi} is given by
+By Duhamel's formula, the unique solution to system \eqref{tlachi} is given by

 The entries of the vector $W(t)$ are given for $1\leq h\leq n$ by

 where $m_{i,k}(t,x,D_x)$ stands for a PDO with symbol $m_{i,k}(t,x,\xi)$ as in \eqref{emmij}, and $e_{k,h}(t,s)$, $1\leq k,h\leq n,$ are the entries in the operator matrix $E(t,s)$.